BBillot/SynthSR/README.md

 # SynthSR

-This repository contains an implementation of SynthSR, a convolutional neural network that turns a clinical MRI scan (or even CT scan!) of any orientation, resolution and contrast into 1 mm isotropic MP-RAGE.
+This repository contains an implementation of SynthSR, a convolutional neural network that turns a clinical MRI scan (or even CT scan!) of any orientation, resolution and contrast into 1 mm isotropic MP-RAGE, **while inpainting lesions (which enables easier segmentation, registration, etc)**.
 You can then run your favorite neuroimaging software on these synthetic images for segmentation / registration / any other analysis:

 [Joint super-resolution and synthesis of 1 mm isotropic MP-RAGE volumes from clinical MRI exams with scans of different